Mertyandimata/DiaSyncPrivacyPolicy/PP.md

 While we strive to protect your personal information and privacy, we cannot guarantee the absolute security of any information you transmit to us or guarantee that your information on the Application may not be accessed, disclosed, altered, or destroyed by breach of any of our physical, technical, or managerial safeguards.

-## 11. Contact Us

-If you have any questions about this Privacy Policy, please contact us at:

-[DiaSync Contact Information]

 By using DiaSync, you hereby consent to our Privacy Policy and agree to its terms.